-PhRMA welcomes the enforcement of the "Sakigake" program and the conditional early approval system under the revised Pharmaceuticals and Medical Devices Law, which will encourage the early evaluation and approval of important new drugs.
+PhRMA welcomes the enforcement of the Sakigake program and the conditional early approval system under the revised Pharmaceuticals and Medical Devices Law, which will encourage the early evaluation and approval of important new drugs.
 To avoid a drug lag for innovative products in Japan, PhRMA encourages the government to adopt a flexible approach to the acceptance requirements for applications in order to increase the number of drugs designated and approved early under the Sakigake designation and conditional early approval systems.
-This will ensure Japan's expedited approval pathways are equivalent to similar systems in the U.S. and EU.
+This will ensure Japan's expedited approval pathways are equivalent to similar systems in the United States and the European Union.